 *Basic skills (reading, writing, math) and information processing must be addressed.

-b.
-Students working with Academic Services must request preparation of their Academic Accommodation Forms at the beginning of each semester by returning the “Statement of Student Responsibility” form mailed to the students’ accommodate physical mailing address.
+- Students working with Academic Services must request preparation of their Academic Accommodation Forms at the beginning of each semester by returning the “Statement of Student Responsibility” form mailed to the students’ physical mailing address.

-c.
-Students are encouraged to make an appointment with each of their professors within the first two weeks of class.
-At that time, the student should give the professor the form and discuss with him/her what academic adjustments the studentis likely to need in that particular class and how they will be carried out.
-Professors are under no obligation to “last minute” academic adjustments.
+- Students are encouraged to make an appointment with each of their professors within the first two weeks of class.
+At that time, the student should discuss with him/her what academic adjustments the student is likely to need in that particular class and how they will be carried out.
+Professors are under no obligation to make “last minute” academic adjustments.

 Extended-time and “testing in a distraction reduced environment” tests shall be administered by the professor if feasible.